yrbobo/MQS-ECL/README.md

-# 《Medical Question Summarization with Entity-driven Contrastive Learning》
+# Medical Question Summarization with Entity-driven Contrastive Learning

 ## Introduction

-This is the code repository for paper 《Medical Question Summarization with Entity-driven Contrastive Learning》.
-The repository contains the implementation code of paper 《Medical Question Summarization with Entity-driven Contrastive
-Learning》 and two newly published data sets in the paper.
+This is the code repository for paper "Medical Question Summarization with Entity-driven Contrastive Learning".
+The repository contains the source code and two new datasets in the paper.

 ## Run